joel-chu/To1source_event/README.md

 In the above example, only the `some-event-ok` will get triggered.

+If you call `$release` instead, then everything will get release at once.

 #### $releaseEvent(eventNamePattern)

-This is the opposite of the `$suspendEvent` it will release those suspend events if it matches the `eventNamePattern`.
+This is the opposite of the `$suspendEvent`; it will release those suspend events if it matches the `eventNamePattern`.
 It will return the number of the released event from queue.
+And it's the same like `$suspendEvent`, if `$suspend` already been called; it has no effect.

 ```js
 const evtSrv = new To1sourceEvent()